devicetree-org/lopper/README-architecture.txt

 #
 # code: a block of python code to execute against a node
 #
-# Excute python code in a restricted environment.
+# Execute python code in a restricted environment.
 This can be used to test and
 # produce special output without needing to write an assist.
 Changes made to a node
-# are peristent and hence collection of data can be done, as the following examples
+# are persistent and hence collection of data can be done, as the following examples
 # show.
 #
 # The 'code' property contains the block of python code to be executed.
 Note, that